JairoRodriguezB/Data_Analytics/README.md

 - Technology: Python, Pandas, Numpy, Scipy.

 - Results: The analysis revealed meaningful differences between groups through statistical testing, offering actionable insights into engagement strategies and performance optimization.

+**Data Validation in Machine Learning**

+This project focuses on implementing data validation techniques within a machine learning workflow to ensure data quality and integrity.
+The process involves loading datasets, performing validation checks, and preprocessing data to meet the requirements of machine learning algorithms.
+Key steps include handling missing values, verifying data types, and ensuring data consistency.

+- Code: Data_Validation.ipynb

+- Goal: To establish robust data validation procedures that enhance the reliability and performance of machine learning models by ensuring the input data is accurate and properly formatted.

+- Skills: Data validation, data cleaning, preprocessing, error detection

+- Technology: Python, Pandas, NumPy, Scikit-learn.

+- Results: The implementation of data validation steps led to improved data quality, reducing errors and inconsistencies.
+This foundation supports the development of more accurate and reliable machine learning models.